 Housing prices are higher than ever.

 According to the Federal Housing Finance Agency's House Price Index, property prices increased 18.5 percent over the previous year in the third quarter of 2021.
-While recent data is not yet available, it is safe to state that housing prices have stayed abnormally high since the start of 2022.
+That being said, housing prices have stayed fairly high since the start of 2022.

 Low inventory means less choice of homes.